As an unemployed person, your friends will advise you to start your own business and become self-employed.

 If you already own one, start a business where you rent out your sleeping bag for people going on camps.

 Relax.
 I’m not suggesting one picks a street and starts their business.
-If you’re good at what you, you just need one gig and good advertising and you have your startup ready to go.
+If you’re good at what you do, you just need one gig and good advertising and you have your startup ready to go.

 There’s a lot of platforms out there for writers.
 Amazon Kindle is one of them.
 Write your book and every time someone buys it, you get paid.